I’ve been having a bit of a busy January and now it’s almost over! I have a lot of catching up to do!

 I’m combining the electric and live acoustic albums since no matter how, where or when the songs are played, this album definitely rocked my world this year.
-They were on my radar before I started prepping for SXSW, but I must tell you, some times a live gig just punches you in the gut.
+They were on my radar before I started prepping for SXSW, but I must tell you, sometimes a live gig just punches you in the gut.
 It was that Wednesday afternoon day show, where I was feeling a bit glum, uncertain at how my experience of my first SXSW in 13 years would go…a bit bummed to be on my own so-to-speak, but then I realized I’m not sure if anyone would want to follow me all the places I wanted to go. the amazing raw energy and emotion in these songs and the performances that go into them is a lot like the raw energy and emotion that’s swirling in my head at any given moment.
-I realize and recognize it daily. and while it’s not necessarily the same things Scott Hutchinson is writing and singing about, I can completely identify with it.
+I realize and recognize it daily. and while it’s not necessarily the same things Scott Hutchison is writing and singing about, I can completely identify with it.

 2.Two Cow Garage-Speaking in Cursive